DmitryMyadzelets/epicx/journal/week 23.md

 **Note:** As was observed earlier, in the vacuum we get -7&deg;C lower w.r.t. the in air condition.

 ### Experiment - T min -40&deg;C in vacuum, plastic screws
-When glue bonding was replaced with machine screws and plastic sleeves, we added heat transfer from the cold side of Peltier module to the hot side.
-Here we replace metal screws with nylon screws.
+When the glue bonding was replaced with machine screws and plastic sleeves, the screwes added a heat transfer from the cold side of Peltier module to the hot side.
+Here we replace the metal screws with nylon screws.
+The both types of screws are M3 size.

 [See datalog](</logs/2024-06-04 123004.tsv>).
 Note that after 10 minutes the vacuum camera was opened.
 Thus we can compare temperatures in vacuum and air with the same water cooling:
 | max T hot | min T cold | max &#916;T | Note |